Can a Pre-Existing Injury Affect My Car Accident Case?

 To prove this, you will need to gather as much information about both your current and your pre-existing injuries as possible.
 This information will offer invaluable details needed to make your case.
 This is because a comparison of the two may prove that they are separate injuries.

-For example, say your pre-existing injury only lasted a couple of days, after an accident which happened 30 years ago.
+For example, say your pre-existing injury only lasted a couple of days, after an accident that happened 30 years ago.
 If so, it is highly unlikely that this old injury just spontaneously resurfaced.
 It is more likely that your recent car accident injured you.

 Or perhaps you experienced a different kind of pain, in a different part of your body, before your current accident.
 Now, instead of a stinging sensation in your back, you feel a sharp pain in your neck.
 In cases like this, it is again unlikely that a previous injury is currently to blame.